BalogunEmmanuelKehinde/Africa-remittance-analysis/README.md

 # 🌍 Africa Remittance Cost Analysis

-A end-to-end data pipeline and analytics project analyzing the cost of sending money to, from, and within Africa — using real World Bank data spanning 2016 to 2025.
+An end-to-end data pipeline and analytics project analyzing the cost of sending money to, from, and within Africa — using real World Bank data spanning 2016 to 2025.

 ---